peterwmwong/ArgumentBufferXCodeCrashRepro/README.md

-# Basic Argument Buffers
+# Managing Groups of Resources with Argument Buffers

-Demonstrates how to manage groups of resources with an argument buffer.
+Create argument buffers to organize related resources.

 ## Overview